AndreaKennel/my_publications/DB_development/readme.md

-# All publications about data modeling
+# All publications about database development

-## 2024_DOAG_DualityViews_v04
-Vortrag an der APEX Connect in Dortmund
-Inhalt: An einem konkreten Beispiel wird gezeigt, wie die Duality Views funktionieren und was deren Stärken sind.
+e.g. about SQL